mjhouse/warfare-rs/README.md

 * **The real-world national origin of each side of the battlefield**.
 No units in this game are explicitly US, Iraqi, Russian, or any other real-world nationality.
 This is a game about exploring the practical considerations involved in waging war.
 It's not about politics or historical grudge matches.
 * **Civilization building or peaceful coexistence**.
 Units can build fortifications and find some local resources, but they cannot build cities, plant crops or research technology.
 * **Historical reenactment**.
 This might change in the future, but for now this is a game set in the present day, using modern technology.
-* **Poltics**.
+* **Politics**.
 This game does not include negotiation, cease-fires, diplomacy or any other method of "waging war by other means."

 There are a lot of games out there for doing the rest of this stuff, but that isn't what I want to make here.